 But there are some common mistakes that parents can easily make when it comes to homeschooling.
 Here is what you should pay attention to and how to avoid them.

 - Over Scheduling

-You want to teach your kid as much as possible and also have time for extracurricular activities, but cramming in gymnastics, art classes, science center classes, classes at the zoo, piano lessons, chorus, community sports, physical education, writing classes and field trips it’s a little too much, don’t you think?
+You want to teach your kid as much as possible and also have time for extracurricular activities, but cramming in gymnastics, art classes, science center classes, classes at the zoo, piano lessons, chorus, community sports, physical education, writing classes, and field trips it’s a little too much, don’t you think?
 You and your kids will burn out quickly.
-You should limit to only one or two fun activities per day and make schooling a priority.
+You should limit it to only one or two fun activities per day and make schooling a priority.

 - Under Scheduling

-Over scheduling is exhausting, but under scheduling is also bad.
+Over-scheduling is exhausting, but under-scheduling is also bad.
 Children need variety not to get bored and also opportunities to be with other kids.
 You can meet with other homeschooling families and plan activities together.
 This network will provide accountability and support.